 Plant Engineering

 Study Program International Project Engineering

-Study level and semester Bachelor, 4 th Semester
+Study level and Bachelor, 4 th Semester

+semester

 ECTS Credits 5

-Hours per week / total contact hours 3/45
+Hours per week / 3/ 45

+total contact hours

 Total hours of study 150

 Type/Teaching Method Lecture (70%) with integrated exercises (30%)

 Language of instruction English

 Frequency Every Semester

 Course Prof. DrIng.
 Georg Samland

 Coordinator/Instructor E-Mail: Georg.Samland@Reutlingen-University.DE

-Course learning objectives: After the completion of the course, students: Professional competencies know the components used in typical plants. are able to read and interpret P&ID-diagrams are able to discuss plant-engineering problems. are aware of HAZOP-studies and SIL-categories. are able to calculate and size typical piping configurations.
-Methodological competencies have fundamental knowledge in plant engineering and they are able to discuss safety issues.
-They have the competency to lead a discussion and to make decisions in a plant engineering project.
-Personal competencies are able to make decisions on their own and they can set up appropriate documents.
+Course learning After the completion of the course, students:

+objectives: Professional competencies

+- know the components used in typical plants.

+are able to read and interpret P&amp;ID-diagrams

+- are able to discuss plant-engineering problems.

+- are aware of HAZOP-studies and SIL-categories.

+are able to calculate and size typical piping configurations.

+Methodological competencies

+have fundamental knowledge in plant engineering and they are able to

+discuss safety issues.

+- They have the competency to lead a discussion and to make decisions in a

+plant engineering project.

+Personal competencies

+- are able to make decisions on their own and they can set up appropriate

+a documents.

+Contents: Scaling and cost estimation of plants

+Block-diagram flow-diagram P&ID Diagram

+Main components (Motor, compressors, numps, piping, heat exchanger,

+instrumentation)

-Contents: Scaling and cost estimation of plants Safety Issues and HAZOP-Studies Block-diagram, flow-diagram, P&ID Diagram, Main components (Motor, compressors, pumps, piping, heat exchanger, instrumentation) Measurement devices for e.g. mass flow, temperature, velocity, vibration Sizing of pipes
+Measurement devices for e.g. mass flow, temperature, velocity, vibration

+Sizing of pipes

 Assessment Written final exam (2 hours)

-Project Managemei nt Certification
+Project Management Certification

 Study Program International Project Engineering

 Study level and Bachelor, 6 th Semester

 semester

 ECTS Credits 3

+a / aa

-Hours per week / total contact hours 2/30
+Hours per week / 2 / 30

+total contact hours

 Total hours of study 60

-Type/Teaching Method Seminar-style Lecture.
-Taught as compact course on 3-4 selected dates!
+Type/Teaching Seminar-style Lecture Taught as compact course on 3-4 selected dates

+Method Seminar style Lecture. radgitt as compact course on 5 4 selected dates:

-Language of instruction English
+Language of English

+instruction

 Frequency Every Semester

-Course Coordinator/Instructor Erik Lehmann
+Course Frik Lehmann

+Coordinator/Instructor

 Restrictions Only 5-6 international Students at the maximum can be admitted to this course.

 Prerequisites:

 Course learning Professional competence

 objectives: The students

 - can operationalize goals

 - can manage risks, opportunities & stakeholders

-- know how to calculate and optimize the process and deadlines in the network plan
+know how to calculate and optimize the process and deadlines in the network

-- can create a traceable target system using a project structure and reporting system
+- can create a traceable target system using a project structure and reporting

+system

-- can use MS Project (critical path and chain) and create result variables for project controlling.
+- can use MS Project (critical path and chain) and create result variables for

+project controlling.

 - can plan and track project resources and project costs.

 Methodological competence

-The students

 - know how to apply communication psychology models in the implementation

+of project content.

-of project content know methods for organizing and carrying out tasks.
+- know methods for organizing and carrying out tasks.

 Social competence

 The students

 - can deal more consciously with questioning techniques for leadership and

 negotiation.

 - can analyze, anticipate and carry out team development.

-Self-competence

 The students

 - reflect on themselves and the learning outcomes of group work and can

 improve the work result as a result.

 - can realistically assess their own abilities.

 know how to ensure trust, integrity and a good relationship level so that crises

 and conflicts can be handled confidently or resolved professionally.

-Contents: ICR 2 0 Competence Floments

-contents: ICB 3.0 Competence Elements:
+Contents: ICB 3.0 Competence Elements:

 1.01 project management success

 1.02 interested parties

 1.03 project requirements & objectives

 1.04 Risk & opportunity

 1.05 quality

 1.06 project organisation

 1.07 teamwork

 1.08 problem resolution

 1.09 project structures -

 1.10 scope & deliverables

 1.11 time & project phases

 1.12 resources

 1.13 cost & finance

 1.14 procurement & contract

 1.15 changes

 1.16 control & reports -

 1.17 information & documentation

 1.18 communication

 1.19 start-up

 1.20 close-out - PM behavioural competencies

 Textbooks: Lecture notes in English

 Assessment Graded: Written exam